View All Class Specifications

 ESSENTIAL JOB FUNCTIONS (examples, not all inclusive)

-• Performs typing/data entry and retrieval of a variety of legal documents contained on Clerk’s office website or original case file;
+• Performs typing/data entry and retrieval of a variety of legal documents contained on Clerk’s office website and database;

 • Performs other related job duties as assigned.